 1. Teesta River

 Teesta river is one of the main rivers in Sikkim.
-Flowing through India and Bangladesh, Teesta river tributary of Brahmaputra originates from the Cholamu Lake.
-One of its main tributaries is the Rangeet which originates from the Rathong glacier.
+Rangeet is one of its main tributaries which originates from the Rathong glacier.
 During monsoons (June to September), the flow of the Teesta is greatest due to monsoon rains and supply of bountiful meltwater through glaciers.
 It is also during this time that rivers of Sikkim become muddy, dangerous and full of rocks and hence are not navigable.

 There is a dam as well named Teesta Barrage which helps to provide irrigation for the plains between the upper Padma and the Jamuna.
 The popular Teesta also offers you crazy rafting experience along with the scenic view.
 The banks of the river are home to various birds and species where you can sit and watch the birds.